zs-sz/VCV-RACK-Open-Sound-Control-Surfaces-/README.md

 - add the these dependencies (at least)
 	- impromptu (master clock)
 	- trowaSoft (osc module)
+- examples are running on port 7000 by defualt

-- /vcv contains the different templates. the vcv files contains some notes where it make sense
+- /vcv contains the different templates.
 - /td touch designer example as control target

 ### TO-DO